For someone wondering how to tang up the whole lemonade experience, how about we germinate the Lemon seed and grow your tree?

 - Before applying liquid fertilizers to the plant, ensure to dilute them to their half strength to avoid yellow leaves.

-- Try keeping the soil pH level slightly acidic, from 5.5 to 6.5.
+- Try keeping the soil pH level slightly acidic, from 5.5-6.5.
 Add some coffee grounds to maintain the soil’s acidity.

 From Editorial Team

 As long as you get the seeds from a good source, you’ll not struggle to germinate them.